 The KWE terms and conditions seek to match the client’s expectations with the realities of classic car restoration.
 Time and cost can be highly variable and KWE seeks to protect its own working practices while also protecting the client’s interests.
 We strongly urge new clients to discuss the time and financial obligations before

 incurring costs.
 Financially KWE needs to be at least cash-neutral throughout the process, however long it takes.

 Where KWE are commissioned to purchase the donor vehicle we require sufficient funds deposited beforehand.
-This sum is not subject to VAT.
+This sum is not currently* subject to VAT.
 Following acquisition of the vehicle and assessing it we agree the scope and cost of works with the client.
-We then ask for a 30% deposit before works commence, a stage payment of 50% approximately 5 weeks later, and the balance on completion.
-See also our ‘How to Buy’ leaflet here.
+Where the client brings his own vehicle funds are only required when the schedule of works (“Works Order”) is agreed and works commence.

 Changes in our payment terms

 As of 13th January 2018 a UK law has come into force requiring companies who accept credit card payments to absorb the charge that the credit card companies levy on such transactions.
 This levy is typically between 2.5% and 3% (more for American Express).
 With high value transactions such as ours, this levy is very significant and can be many hundreds of pounds which previously was passed on to the customer.

 KWE now regrets that as of 23rd January 2018 we will not accept credit cards as a means of payment.
 We are happy to accept debit cards, cheques and internet bank transfers.

 DETAILED TERMS AND CONDITIONS